lambda-client/lambda/README.md

 ## 2021/04/20 This project is now archived indefinitely.

+All pull requests, issues or any other activity on the repositories of all KAMI Blue organizations will be ignored completely.

+Finally this project is in the bin 🗑️

 ## Contributing

-Please go to [kamiblue.org/contributing](https://kamiblue.org/contributing) for building / contributing instructions.
+Please go to [kamiblue.org/contributing](https://kamiblue.org/contributing) for building instructions.

 ## Thank you